-Air New Zealand picks Boeing for wide-body jet order: sources
+Air New Zealand picks Boeing for wide-body jet order: Sources

 Air New Zealand Finance Director Jeff McDowall said in an analyst briefing in March that a decision on the aircraft purchase should be made in the next few months, but that the airline would need fewer replacement jets than originally anticipated in 2023 due to network changes.

-The airline launched a two-year cost reduction program in March and deferred aircraft capital expenditures of about NZUS$750 million (US$490.1 million) as part of a business review.
+The airline launched a two-year cost reduction program in March and deferred aircraft capital expenditures of about NZ$750 million (US$490.1 million) as part of a business review.